 Hunger and diet aside, the difference in atmosphere between a cafe and restaurant might be the factor that makes you choose one over the other.

 In a traditional sense, cafes usually have more of a quiet, intimate ambience.
 The warm lighting, WiFi, and charger ports usually make cafes a refuge for students, workaholics, and introverts.
 Almost every cafe has that one customer holed up with their nose buried in a book.
-There would also be that one group of colleagues (not-so) quietly discussing a project or work thing, while struggling students wait for the next drop of caffeine to get through the semester.
-Along with the ambient guitar music or bossa nova playing in the background, the powerful scent of coffee ties the whole experience together.
+There would also be that one group of colleagues (not-so) quietly discussing a project or work thing.
+Along with the ambient guitar music playing in the background, the powerful scent of coffee ties the whole experience together.

-That said, restaurants and diners may as well exist in another dimension.
-Generally, a restaurant’s ambiance would be more casual and encourage interacting in bigger circles.
-You wouldn’t go to a restaurant buffet to “chill” as much as you’d spend the whole time betting over which of your friends would have to pay the leftover fee.
-If you brought a book to a fast food chain, people would look at you funny.
+On the other hand, a restaurant’s ambiance encourages interacting in bigger circles.
+You wouldn’t go to a restaurant buffet to “chill”.
+And if you brought a book to a fast food chain, people would look at you funny.
 For this reason, restaurants are usually more likely to host big celebrations such as reunions, get-togethers, and send-offs.
 After all, who wouldn’t want to make memories over some good food?

 Simply put, cafes provide more of a personal experience, while other restaurants cater to more social affairs.
 If you want to have some much-needed me-time, retreating to a cafe would probably be good for you.
 However, reuniting with friends you haven’t seen in a while would be more exciting and eventful at a bigger venue.
 For a first date, trying out food that you haven’t tried before could be great to keep the convo going.
 It’d leave less room for awkward silences than just hanging out at a cafe.